Sheet Pan Chicken with Rainbow Vegetables

 Choosing Your Chicken and Vegetables

-The beauty of a sheet pan recipe is its flexibility.
+The beauty five-star sheet pan dinners like this one is their flexibility.
 Open your fridge, think about the ingredients you and your family love, then make this recipe you own.

 - If the assortment of vegetables I included in this recipe isn’t your jam, feel free to swap them for similar amounts of vegetables that you prefer.